-n
+Submitted by: Robert McKenna, Francesca Carletto-Leon, Dillon DeSimone, and Sam Wallach

-Abstract
+Advised by: Professor Robert LindemanAbstract

-This report details the developmental process of Chinmoku (“silence”), an educational game developed to fulfil the Major Qualifying Project requirement for Worcester Polytechnic Institute’s Interactive Media and Game Development (IMGD) and Computer Science majors.
+This report details the developmental process of Chinmoku (“silence”), an educational game developed to fulfill the Major Qualifying Project requirement for Worcester Polytechnic Institute’s Interactive Media and Game Development (IMGD) and Computer Science majors.
 This project was developed over a three month period at Ritsumeikan University’s Biwako-Kusatsu Campus in Shiga Prefecture, Japan.
 The game seeks to teach Hiragana, one of the Japanese writing systems, to a target audience of young adults familiar with gaming.
 This report covers all aspects of the team’s development process, research, playtesting, and the possibilities of future work on this project.

 An addition to this paper was made on 3/25/2016 in order to fulfil one team member’s capstone requirement for her Professional Writing double major.
 This additional section explores the possibility of marketing independently developed games through various rhetorical moves which focus around the ethos established by the developer and his or her ability to create a community around their product.
 Her additional research and writing can be found at the end of this document.